History of Real Madrid CF: Early years

 Madrid was invited to participate in festivities at El Escorial in August 1902, part of which included a match against Moncloa.
 The match was played next to the facade of the monastery on 11 August and ended with a 6–5 score favourable to Madrid.
 The club was awarded two ceramic plates which represent the first trophy in its history.
 Carlos Padrós initiated the establishment of the Madrid Association of Foot-ball Clubs, a football association responsible for the administration of the sport in Madrid, in December 1902.
 He also became the association's first president.
 The Association organized the 1903 Campeonato de Madrid, the inaugural edition of the regional championship of Madrid.
 (Note: The regional championship of Madrid was first held in 1903 as the "Campeonato de Madrid" (Madrid Championship).
 It was renamed as the "Campeonato Regional de Madrid" (Madrid Regional Championship) for the 1906–13 seasons.
 The Royal Spanish Football Federation, founded on 29 September 1913, took over the competition from 1913.
 It was called the "Campeonato Regional Centro" (Central Regional Championship) between 1913 and 1931, the "Campeonato Regional Mancomunado" (Joint Regional Championship) from 1932 to 1936, and the "Campeonato Regional del Centro" (Regional Championship of the Center) during its final season in 1939–40.)
 Padrós resigned as president of the association in December 1903, and it dissolved in March 1904.
 Madrid played their first match outside of the Community of Madrid against Club Español de Fútbol at the Parc de la Ciutadella in Barcelona on 24 February 1903.
 The club participated in the inaugural edition of the Copa del Rey held at the Hipódromo in 1903.
-Madrid defeated RCD Espanyol 4–1 in the competition's first match on 6 April 1903.
+Madrid defeated Espanyol 4–1 in the competition's first match on 6 April 1903.
 The club finished runners-up after losing 3–2 in the final to Athletic Bilbao.
 The match was also the first El Viejo Clásico.

 The club faced a major crisis during the 1903–04 season.
 A dispute between the members in October 1903 resulted in several players leaving the club to form Club Español de Madrid.
 They included Antonio Neyra, Enrique Aruabarrena, Pérez, Manuel Vallarino, Ramón Cárdenas, and brothers Mario, Armando and José Giralt.
 Five other Madrid players also left the club to join Moncloa.
 This precipitated a merger with Moderno on 30 January 1904.
 Carlos Padrós was elected president post-merger.
 The club officially adopted the name Madrid–Moderno due to the merger, although most members, players and fans generally continued to refer to it as Madrid.
 The club dropped the Moderno name before the next season.
 Madrid retroactively secured the 1903 Campeonato de Madrid trophy, won by Moderno, as a result of their merger.
 The club won the first Madrid derby defeating Atlético Madrid 6–0 on 13 November 1904 in a friendly at the Plaza de Toros.
 Madrid was a founding member of the Fédération Internationale de Football Association (FIFA) on 21 May 1904.